regenerativeag/tools/gatekeeper-bot/ThisPr.md

 Define rules & logic:
 - ✅ Deserialize new rules from config
 - ✅ Define all rules
-- re-implement "recalculate roles" functionality
+- ✅ re-implement "recalculate roles" functionality
   - ✅ Define such that there's a single function when called from on_react(), on_post(), or daily_reset()
   - ✅ Nullable "Action" parameter
   - ✅ Evaluate various rules
-  - Gather required info before calling
+  - ✅ Gather required info before calling
 - ✅ call from on_react()
-- update tests with "test" roles.
-Ensure rule logic works correctly
+- Update tests using real config:
+  - Update MembershipRoleServiceTest testing addOrRemoveRoles(qualification, userIds) -> Unit
+  - Create new MembershipRoleDeterminationTest testing determineMembershipRole() -> Qualification
 - new test for special "reacted" code path

 Define actual roles:
 - create new quiet-garden room in discord (not yet configured, just need channelId)
 - use manual tests to create message in quiet-garden (not yet fully edited, just need messageId)
 - create new roles in discord (unconfigured.. just need roleIds for now)
+- replace Ids in config & const file
 - ✅ Define config for new roles
-- update tests which rely on actual roles and make sure every single path between roles is tested
 - all tests should pass now

 Cleanup & dry-run: